 On the other hand, Darian was also easy to engage with any of the toys I brought to his house for one-on-one therapy.
 He loved to help me unpack what was in my big therapy suitcase.
 We worked a lot on his fine motor skills, and he worked hard!
 Also, he loved to try out new toys, even though he had his favorites (superheroes).

 Anna was a young mom with two small children.
 She was like a sponge trying to soak up anything we therapists said.
 She was lovely and kind.
 Worried about his future.
 Mostly trying to get through every day with a young family and not enough help.

 I realized on that day that I had untapped power.
 One previously unbeknownst to me.
-I could celebrate.
+I could celebrate people.
 I should celebrate and acknowledge other people.
 Also, that had incredible meaning.
 Yes, to that one person.
 But also incredibly to the people around them.
 The celebration of success was important.
 Moreover, it was powerful.
 People and their good work should always be given attention.
 Who knows, it might be the first time they’ve been told they are doing something well?

 Therefore, here is the takeaway.
 I have created a Sensory-Friendly Champion Certificate.
 Free to download, free to use.
 No email sign up.
 Just please use it to celebrate people doing good.